JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 And I suspect they’re registered in frequency, just as they are in Satania.
 We are six hundred six of the system of Satania, which means, six hundred five worlds developed human life before us.
 We were the six hundred sixth on which human beings evolved.
 That determined our number.

 Now, that’s a big number, isn’t it?
-But listen to the next statement: “_I know the physical-sphere registry number,_” in other words, they’ve got all physical space bodies registered, inhabited or uninhabited “_but it is of such an extraordinary size that it is of little practical significance to the mortal mind._” [15:14.8] (P. 182)
+But listen to the next statement: “_I know the physical-sphere registry number,_” in other words, they’ve got all physical space bodies registered, inhabited or uninhabited “_but it is of such an extraordinary size that it is of little practical significance to the mortal mind._” [[UB 15:14.8](/en/The_Urantia_Book/15#p14_8)]

 It’s an altogether bigger number.
 So when I reason here that the seven superuniverses, based on inhabited worlds, are seven thousand times as big as Havona, that is a major understatement.
 They’re altogether much bigger, aren’t they?
 And these worlds aren’t moving at random.
 They’re moving in the linear procession of seven circuits.
 It takes more room out here for the helter-skelter motions of Orvonton as compared with the regular, orderly motions in Havona.
 I have the belief that the central creation figures in at probably 1/100th of one per cent of the total volume of the grand universe.
 One one hundredth of one per cent.
 Or, the relationship on one penny to a hundred dollars.
 I think such a small percentage of such a large volume can be cheerfully ignored.
 I think the hole in the doughnut is so small that we can calculate without worrying about it.
 So, I’m going to assume that the diameter of the whole grand universe is twice the transverse diameter of Orvonton.